Saturday 27 April 2024

 Ultimate treasure...

-The quests for Art Décor frames & NOS bike parts during the last years had turned out to be highly exiting.
+The quests for Art Décor frames & NOS bike parts during the last years had turned out to be highly exciting.
 It's a kind of treasure hunting which is surely as much fun as the bike tinkering itself and can even be somewhat addictive.
-It also provides insight into pricing and availability of certain parts, which often proves to be the unavailability instead.
+It also provides insight into pricing and availability of certain parts, which often prove to be unavailability instead.

 Most of its lifetime spent at the loft...